benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncHeading>Returns</FuncHeading>
 <FuncElement name="graph" type="nx.Graph">

-A `networkX` graph with `x` and `y` node attributes converted to the UTM coordinate system.
+A `networkX` graph with `x` and `y` node attributes converted to the local UTM coordinate system.
 Edge `geom` attributes will also be converted, if found.

 </FuncElement>